Randommmm/hltv-demo-scraper/README.md

   provides a `Content-Length`, the bar will show the estimated completion percentage.
 - Failed downloads are retried a configurable number of times (`--retries`).
 At the end of the run, a summary is printed indicating how many demos were downloaded, skipped, missing, or failed.
+- Session statistics report the number of demos saved, total bytes transferred, and total elapsed time for the invocation so you can track throughput across machines.

 ## Disclaimer